To be completely honest, I hate holiday shopping.

 12. Essie Spice

 Essie started her culinary journey in her mother’s tiny kitchen in Ghana.
-Since then, she’s traveled the world testing various cuisines and creating condiments.
+Since then, she’s traveled the world tasting various cuisines and creating condiments.

 With flavors such as Mango Chili Medley, Mekko Dry Rub, TamarindOH, and Coc-for-Garlic, you can’t go wrong for the adventurous eater on your list.